 Fools rush in

 Developing a filesystem from scratch is a huge endeavor, and the pace of progression is impressive.
 But it's not ready, and I think Apple is pushing it too early.
 If APFS offered greater security over HFS+, then I could see an argument to move to this new filesystem at a faster pace.
 But APFS doesn't deliver substantively better security over CoreStorage Encryption on HFS+.
-There's no impetus to move to this new filesystem this year rather than next year.
+There's no impetus to move to this new filesystem so soon after it is released.

 I'm genuinely concerned about what kind of results we can expect if millions of users charge head-on into this infant filesystem on their production Macs.
 If playing with technology and learning about the new features of the OS and filesystem is your hobby, then by all means, make good backups and charge on ahead.
-But if that's not your hobby – if you wouldn't call yourself "technically inclined" or if you're the person that wants to use your Mac to do things rather than mess around with OS reinstalls and data recovery, then I urge you to not check the APFS conversion checkbox this Fall.
+But if that's not your hobby – if you wouldn't call yourself "technically inclined" or if you're the person that wants to use your Mac to do things rather than mess around with OS reinstalls and data recovery, then I urge you to patiently wait for a .1, .2, or even .3 release of High Sierra before taking the plunge.
 Let us nerds get the bugs sorted out while APFS finds its footings.
 HFS+ may be an aging and sometimes flawed filesystem, but we know it and we're familiar with it.
 APFS will get there, but trust is earned when reliability is proven.